Along with Workspaces comes workspace settings. 😊

-Share via public links: Allows member of your workspace to share a "view-only" public link with people outside of their meeting [Pro, Business, and Enterprise feature]
+Share via public links: Allows members of your workspace to share a "view-only" public link with people outside of their meeting [Pro, Business, and Enterprise feature]

-Collaborate across workspaces: Allows member of your workspaces to share streams with external users [Pro, Business, and Enterprise feature]]
+Collaborate across workspaces: Allows members of your workspaces to share meeting notes with external users [Pro, Business, and Enterprise feature]

 Approved domains - See which domains are linked to the Fellow workspace - meaning that people with that domain will be able to log-in to the workspace.

 Allow self-signup - Similarly, you can control whether people with those domains can sign up themselves (create a user account via fellow.app webpage) or if they need to be invited.

 Audit Log - This page has a more in depth view of the activities your members are performing on their accounts such as connecting an integration or changing a workspace wide setting.